Octops/agones-discover-openmatch/README.md

 The manifest to deploy the service can be found on [deploy/third-party/octops.yaml](deploy/third-party/octops.yaml).

-An example of how to query for GameServers is to request the endpoint passing the right querystring params.
+An example of how to query for GameServers is shown below.
+The client requests the service endpoint passing the right query params.
 ```bash
 # Decoded Version
 GET http://octops-discover.agones-openmatch.svc.cluster.local:8081/api/v1/gameservers?fields=status.state=Ready&labels=region=us-east-1,world=Dune